Basturma | Middle Eastern Cured Breakfast Sausage

-As the title suggests, bastruma is a Middle Eastern breakfast sausage.
+As the title suggests, basturma is Middle Eastern breakfast sausage.
 It is usually served with fried or scrambled eggs.
-The recipe I’m sharing is a shortcut way of making basturma.
-The usual way requires a lot of time and patience.
+The recipe I’m sharing is a quick method of making this tasty Middle Eastern sausage.
+The traditional way requires a lot of time and patience.
 Not sure about you, but I don’t have an abundance of either.

-A choice cut of fillet is covered in a thick layer of salt, and cured for a few days.
+A choice cut of fillet is covered with a thick layer of salt and cured for a few days.
 This is done in order to remove as much moisture from the meat as possible.
 The salt is then rinsed off, and the meat is patted dry.
-A paste is prepared using a mixture of spices, then lathered all over the meat to form a thick crust.
-The meat is then pierced with a hook, and hung up in a cool location to air dry.
+A paste is prepared using a mixture of spices.
+This paste is slathered all over the meat to form a thick crust.
+The meat is then pierced with a hook and hung up in a cool location to air dry.
 The entire process can take anywhere from two weeks to a month to complete.
 You know what I say?
 Ain’t nobody got time for that!

 I don’t have many memories of my childhood in Iraq for some reason.
 The memories I do have usually revolve around food.
 Big surprise, right?
 I have wonderful memories of eating masgouf, and memories of my aunt Alice’s delicious custard.
 I also have memories of my dad bringing home basturma.
 My siblings and I would be excited because it wasn’t something we had all the time.
 The fact that mom didn’t make her own basturma made it even more special.
 These days you can buy it on Amazon, but I myself have not tried it.
 On the other hand, I can vouch for this recipe.
 So, give this recipe a try and let me know what you think!

 A few helpful items in making this breakfast sausage is a meat grinder, with a sausage making attachment, and some sausage casings.
 If you don’t have these items, just follow the directions in the recipe below.